Analysis | Four years later, Trump’s still rationalizing losing the popular vote

 But the thing about that is that Johnson voters could have voted for Trump if they really wanted to.
 And apparently they didn't want to.

 If we’re playing this game though, you should similarly award Stein’s votes to Hillary Clinton since “those are all Democratic voters” (except that they weren’t, but bear with us).
-And you could also give Clinton Evan McMullin’s votes, since the independent candidate was only in the race to protest Trump.
+You could also give Evan McMullin’s votes to Clinton, since the independent candidate was only in the race to protest Trump.
 Do that and Clinton gets 68 million votes, winning the popular vote all over again.

 All of this, every word of the above, stems from two impulses.
 The first is Trump’s impulse to never accept a loss as legitimate, to insist, no matter how ridiculous the insistence, that actually he won.
 The second impulse is Ingraham’s, to try to boost Trump’s political position in whatever way she can, which in turn triggers Trump’s impulse.

 Except within his own party, Trump has never been seen positively by a majority of America.
 He’s always been under 50 percent favorability and always under 50 percent average approval.
-He didn’t get a majority of the vote in 2016, and it seems unlikely that he will in 2020 either, given the polling.
+He didn’t get a majority of the vote in 2016, and it seems unlikely he will in 2020 either, given the polling.

-So, he creates these rationalizations that have the unhappy side effect of reducing confidence in the electoral system.
+So he creates these rationalizations that have the unhappy side effect of reducing confidence in the electoral system.